 5.5.
 CBA Study Plan- Study Purpose.
 The study purpose describes what the study team will accomplish.
 Describing the study purpose is an important task in Step 2 of the CBA process (Define the Study).
 The general purpose of a CBA is to identify capability gaps, assess the severity of the gaps (risk), and provide recommendations for potential Materiel and non-materiel solutions to close or mitigate the gaps.
 The study team should describe how the results of the study will be documented in a CBA final report and what decisions will be informed by the final report.
-The CBA final report informs decisions to develop one or more Initial Capability Documents (ICDs), Air Force Form 1067 Modification Proposals, DOTmLPF-P Change Requests (DCRs), Section 804 (RPRD, RFRD), Section 800 (Software), or other follow on activities.
+The CBA final report informs decisions to develop one or more ICDs, Air Force Form 1067 Modification Proposals, DOTmLPF-P Change Requests (DCRs),Middle Tier of Acquisition, Software Acquisition, or other follow on activities.